Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees

-$\bullet$ \textbf{Logarithmic scalabilty of the communication cost with the network size.} When the graph $\cG$ is not part of the design but given a-priori along with $\overline{\bW}$ (satisfying Assumption~\ref{assump:weight}), the condition $\rho \leq \texttt{poly}(m,\kappa)^{-1}$ can be otherwise satisfied by running multiple rounds of consensus steps.
+$\bullet$ \textbf{Logarithmic scalabilty of the communication cost with the network size.} When the graph $\cG$ is not part of the design but given a-priori along with $\overline{\bW}$ (satisfying Assumption~\ref{assump:weight}), the condition $\rho \leq \texttt{poly}(m,\kappa)^{-1}$ can be satisfied by running multiple rounds of consensus steps.
 More precisely, since $\bar{\rho} = \|\overline{\bW} - \mathbf{J}\| < 1$ (Assumption~\ref{assump:weight}), one can construct $\bW = \overline{\bW}^K$ such that $\rho = \bar{\rho}^K \leq \texttt{poly}(m,\kappa)^{-1}$.
-This corresponds to running $K$ consensus steps over the graph $\cG$ using each time the matrix $ \overline{\bW}$ in Step [S.1].
+This corresponds to running $K$ consensus steps over the graph $\cG$ using each time the matrix $ \overline{\bW}$ in~\eqref{eq:tracking}.
 Note that for fixed $m$ (graph), such $K$ is always finite.
 In fact, one can see that taking $K = O\big(\log (m\, \kappa)\cdot (1 - \rho)^{-1}\big)$ fulfills the requirement.
-If Chebyshev acceleration is used to employ multiple rounds of communications, coupled with a symmetric matrix $\overline{\bW}$ (satisfying (Assumption~\ref{assump:weight}), one can show that the number of communication steps $K$ reduces to $O\big(\log (m\, \kappa)\cdot (1 - \rho)^{-1/2}\big)$.
-Combining this fact with the iteration complexity \eqref{eq:convergece_whp_rep}, one can conclude that, in the setting of Theorem~\ref{theorem:main}, NetLASSO based on $\bW = \overline{\bW}^K$ drives $\frac{1}{m} \sum_{i = 1}^m \| \btheta_i^t - \htheta\|^2 $ within an $\varepsilon$-neighborhood of a statistical optimal solution in the following number of communication steps Notice that this improves on the communication complexity of DGD-like algorithms, such as \cite{Ji-DGD21}: contrary to \eqref{eq:DGD-comm-complexity}, (\ref{eq:comcost}) does not depend on the ambient dimension $d$; hence, NetLASSO does not suffer from the speed-accuracy dilemma as DGD algorithms.
-This is the first time that a distributed algorithm exhibits such a desirable property in high-dimensions.
+If Chebyshev acceleration is used to employ multiple rounds of communications, coupled with a symmetric matrix $\overline{\bW}$ (satisfying Assumption~\eqref{assump:weight}), one can show that the number of communication steps $K$ reduces to $O\big(\log (m\, \kappa)\cdot (1 - \rho)^{-1/2}\big)$.
+Combining this fact with the iteration complexity \eqref{eq:convergece_whp}, one can conclude that, in the setting of Theorem~\ref{theorem:main}, DGT based on $\bW = \overline{\bW}^K$ drives $\frac{1}{m} \sum_{i = 1}^m \| \btheta_i^t - \htheta\|^2 $ within an $\varepsilon$-neighborhood of a statistical optimal solution in the following number of communication steps { This approach significantly improves the communication complexity compared to DGD-like algorithms, such as those discussed in \citep{Ji-DGD21,ji2023distributed}.
+Unlike \eqref{eq:DGD-comm-complexity} and \eqref{eq:DGD-ATC}, (\ref{eq:comcost}) does not depend on the ambient dimension $d$; therefore, DGT avoids the speed-accuracy trade-off inherent in DGD algorithms.
+This marks the first instance of a distributed algorithm demonstrating such a desirable property in high-dimensional settings. }